-Spanish stem-changing verbs O to UE
+Spanish stem-changing verbs O to UE: list and sentences

 Spanish stem-changing verbs need to change their stem spelling in order to keep a similar pronunciation of the verb in infinitive.
 They will be modified for all the pronouns, except for the subject pronouns VOS, VOSOTROS and NOSOTROS.
 The first rule says that when the vowel O is found in the stem, then there must be a stem change from O to UE.
-A common verb following this rule is DORMIR (to sleep), which can be divided into DORM (stem) and IR (ending).
+A popular verb following this rule is DORMIR (to sleep), which can be divided into DORM (stem) and IR (ending).
 The letter O is found in DORM, so we must make a stem change from O to UE for all subject pronouns, except for VOS, VOSOTROS and NOSOTROS.
 Therefore, we must say “Yo duermo” not “Yo dormo” as it should be done if the verb were regular.

 Sentences with stem-changing verbs O to UE